KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

 ## Playbook

 - Make sure to have a sheet with all host/shell info, so if we lose a shell we know where we lost it
+- Before competition start, have kali already hosting a Linux implant/beacon, Windows implant/beacon, and our persistence scripts/binaries.
 - Opening Salvo:
   - Quickly nmap scan for port 445, as this will almost always be our gateway in
   - `sudo nmap -T4 -min-hostgroup 96 -p 53,445 --open {IP_range} | grep -oE '([0-9]{1,3}\.){3}[0-9]{1,3}' | sort -u > smb_ips.txt`